 - Instruction manual is clear and well written

 - 10 year lifespan before expiration

 - Can accommodate all children under 40 lbs. rear-facing (nearly impossible to outgrow RF by height)

 (In fairness, these aren’t necessarily problems but I list them here to inform consumers of specific 4Ever issues)

 - Lacks a lockoff device for installations with seatbelt

 - Sometimes tricky to tighten harness when rear-facing

 - Made in China

-Currently the Graco 4EVER retails for $299.99.
-That is relatively expensive up front, but represents a good value considering the 10 years before the seat expires.
+Currently the Graco 4Ever retails for $299.99 but can often be found on sale for less.
+It is relatively expensive up front, but represents a good value considering the 10 years before the seat expires.
 Its sister seat, the Graco Milestone retails for $229.99.
 The Milestone does not have a backless booster mode, only a high-back booster mode.
 There are various other minor differences as well.
 We have a full review of the Graco Milestone All-in-One here.